-Equally a contemporary artist and an anthropologist, she is a Whitney Biennial artist (2017), a Studio Museum in Harlem F-Series artist (2017-18), and a tenure-line assistant professor and artist at Cal Poly in Pomona, Calif.
-She lives and works in both Detroit and Los Angeles County.
+Equally a conceptual artist and anthropologist, she is a Whitney Biennial artist (2017), a Studio Museum in Harlem F-Series artist (2017-18), and a tenure-line assistant professor and artist at California State Polytechnic University (Cal Poly) in Pomona, Calif.
+The artist lives and works in Detroit, where she grew up, and Los Angeles County.

 Interested in what she considers monumental questions of human existence, her PUBLIC LIBRARY (2018-ongoing) project is a meditation on crystal methamphetamine markets and on city life, framed with her conceptual art practice, in downtown Saskatoon, Saskatchewan (Canada).

 Her LIQUOR STORE THEATRE (2014-ongoing) project is a series of video-recorded performances and conversation about city life in the streets and sidewalks surrounding the eight liquor stores in her McDougall Hunt neighborhood on Detroit's east side.